 The cryptographic module supports a non-Approved mode of operation.
-When operated in the non-Approved mode of operation, the module supports the algorithms identified in Section 2.1 as well as the algorithms supported in the Approved mode of operation.
+When operated in the non-Approved mode of operation, the module supports the algorithms identified in Section 2.2 as well as the algorithms supported in the Approved mode of operation.

-The Crypto-Officer can place the module into a non-approved mode of operation by following the instructions in the crypto-officer guidance (section 6.1).
+The Crypto-Officer can place the module into a non-approved mode of operation by following the instructions for zeroizing the module found in section 6.2.2.